TJU-CMC-Org/SingleCell-DREAM/README.md

 ##### Feature selection step
-We modified LASSO workflow as described in our publication, add link TBA.
+We modified LASSO workflow as described in our publication, TBA.
 Our code and respective documentation can be found in `Modified_LASSO_workflow/R/glmnetExtensionLibrary.R` and is provided as an extension of glmnet package.